dgraph-io/dgraph/wiki/content/deploy/index.md

 ### HA Cluster setup using Docker Swarm

-Here is a sample swarm config for running 6 Dgraph Server nodes and 3 Zero nodes on 6 different ec2 instances.
+Here is a sample swarm config for running 6 Dgraph Alpha nodes and 3 Zero nodes on 6 different ec2 instances.
 Setup should be similar to [Cluster setup using Docker Swarm]({{< relref "#cluster-setup-using-docker-swarm" >}}) apart from a couple of differences.
 This setup would ensure replication with sharding of data.
 The file assumes that there are six hosts available as docker-machines.
 Also if you are running on fewer than six hosts, make sure you use either different volumes or run dgraph-servers with `-p p1 -w w1` options.

 You would need to edit the `docker-machine` security group to open inbound traffic on the following ports.